sirohiLakshya/Movie-Recommender/README.md

 -Numpy
 -Pickle

+Machine Learning Model:
+-Content based filetring: For example, if a user likes to watch movies such as Iron Man, then the recommender system recommends movies of the sci-fi genre or movies of Robert Downy Jr..
-Machine Learning Model: Bag of Words (BoW)
+-Algorithm: Bag of Words (BoW)

 Data files:
 -1. tmdb_5000_credits.csv